2024 Solar Incentives Guide for Newark, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Curious how the ITC might apply to your specific situation?
-Reach out to your local Newark solar panel installation expert to get more information.
+To better understand how the ITC may apply to you, contact your local Newark solar panel installer and ask for more information.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now called the Clean Energy Credit.
-For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can receive a credit for 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
-Beginning in 2023, it will also be easier to get credits for energy storage systems under the new laws.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
+Beginning in 2023, it will also be easier to claim credits for energy storage systems under the new laws.

-More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit might apply to you, get in touch with your local Newark solar installation expert.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local Newark solar panel company.

 State & Local Solar Incentives